P.T. (video game): Plot

-P.T. centers on an unnamed protagonist who awakens in a concrete-lined room and opens a door to a haunted corridor, in which he can only walk through a hallway which continuously loops and redecorates itself.
-The first time he passes, a radio reports on a familicide, which was committed by the father, and later mentions two other cases exactly like it.
+P.T. centered on an unnamed protagonist who awakens in a concrete-lined room and opens a door to a haunted corridor, in which the player can only walk through a hallway which continuously loops and redecorates itself.
+The first time the player passes, a radio reports on a familicide, which was committed by the father, and later mentions two other cases exactly like it.

-Later on, the protagonist encounters a hostile and unstable female apparition, presumably named Lisa.
-Upon entering the bathroom and being locked inside, he obtains a flashlight and finds a creature resembling an underdeveloped fetus crying in the sink.
-He gets out but finds out that the apparition is watching him.
-While it is possible to avoid the ghost completely, if the protagonist is attacked by the ghost he reawakens in the first room of the game, beginning the loop again.
-In this room there is a moving bloody paper bag that speaks to him, telling him of a disturbing experience and stating the same quote seen at the start of the game: "Watch out.
+Later on, the protagonist encounters a hostile and unstable female apparition, presumably named "Lisa".
+Upon entering the bathroom and being locked inside, he obtains a flashlight and discovers a fetus-like creature crying in the sink.
+The protagonist exits, and he soon realizes that he is being watched and stalked by "Lisa".
+While it is possible to avoid the ghost completely, the protagonist will die when he is attacked by the ghost.
+After his death he returns to the first room of the game, and the loop starts all over again.
+In the first room the player will discover a moving bloody paper bag which tells him of a disturbing experience, stating the same quote seen at the start of the game: "Watch out.
 The gap in the door... it's a separate reality.
 The only me is me.
 Are you sure the only you is you?"